Run an FME Workspace from Python using FMEWorkspaceRunner

 Script

-The script below will run your workspace with the specified parameters and return either a success message or an FME Exception.
-Download the attached version of the script to better preserve indentations etc. Edit the path to the workspace where you see the workspace variable and the published parameters names and values where you see the parameters dictionary being created to reflect your own environment.
+The script below runs your workspace with the specified parameters and returns either a success message or an FME Exception.
+Download the attached version of the script to better preserve indentations, etc. Edit the path to the workspace where you see the workspace variable and the published parameters names and values, where you see the parameters dictionary being created to reflect your own environment.

 The script uses the FMEWorkspaceRunner class and the runWithParameters() method found within fmeobjects.
 You can also use the promptRun() method to prompt for published parameters by uncommenting the appropriate line below.